v5ma/selfawarenetworks/a0325zNAPOT6.md

 From one valid perspective we can consider the whole brain as a vast sensor transmitter relay system, with phenomenological consciousness being like a hall of mirrors for oscillatory tomography (Oscillations that are similar bind together, like coincidences, that is the basis of oscillatory tomography or tomography via oscillation) to bind together synaptic & somatic patterns that result in motor outputs that the same sensor transmitter system then recaptures to build a self aware identity, a strange loop in space.'

 If you are one of the 60 or so people on this planet smart enough to be excited about Self Aware Networks and Neural Array Projection Oscillation Tomography then stay tuned for NAPOT 7, although by comparison NAPOT 7 is Expert Level, and I would describe NAPOT 6 as Advanced.

+# 5. Citations: The following citations are still being evaluated, many more will be included in the next major update, and some will be moved elsewhere.

 Whole brain evaluation of cortical micro-connectomes. https://www.biorxiv.org/content/10.1101/2022.10.05.510240v1